department-of-veterans-affairs/va.gov-team/teams/veteran support crew/Contact us page/User research/09-2024 Find help on Contact us/Research plan.md

 - [Appendix](#appendix)

 ## Background
-The ‘Contact us’ page (va.gov/contact-us) helps people get answers to questions about VA benefits and services by connecting people to the following types of customer support channels: self-service, live agent, and asynchronous agent.
+The Contact us page ([va.gov/contact-us](va.gov/contact-us)) helps people get answers to questions about VA benefits and services by connecting people to the following types of customer support channels: self-service, live agent, and asynchronous agent.

-We stood up the "Contact us" page quickly in 2020 and have made ad-hoc updates since then.
+We stood up the Contact us page quickly in 2020 and have made ad-hoc updates since then.
 It consistently gets the lowest customer satisfaction scores compared to other pages on VA.gov.
 As of 2024, its CSAT score is around 20%.
 VA.gov's overall CSAT score is around 60%.

 - View these scores in the [VA.gov CSAT Score Dashboard](https://va-gov.domo.com/page/1545882322).
 - [View the product outline](🟡 need to add link) for ‘Contact us’.